Introduction to Mathematical Logic and its Principles

 Formal logic Study of arguments using symbols to avoid ambiguity.

-Deductive logic Process going from general statements to specific cases.
+Deductive logic Process moving from general statements to specific cases.

 Practical applications Used in various fields such as computer science, philosophy, and sciences.